TechEnchante/TechEnchante/README.md

 # Welcome, I'm [TechEnchante](https://github.com/techenchante), also known as Adam 👋

 As a passionate technologist, I am constantly enchanted by the transformative capabilities of coding and automation.
 With a solid background in **Python**, **Bash**, and **Powershell**, I find joy in taking up small projects and building automation scripts that streamline efficiency and productivity.
+Sadly, I do not get much time to contribute to personal projects anymore.

 ## Certifications 🎖️
 [![Certified Scrum Master](https://img.shields.io/badge/Scrum-Master-4285F4?style=for-the-badge&logo=scrumalliance&logoColor=white)](https://www.scrumalliance.org/certifications/practitioners/certified-scrummaster-csm)